UCAS code: T100

 You will spend Year 3 in China or Taiwan where you will develop your language skills and experience the countries' rich culture.
 There are also opportunities for home stays with local families during your year abroad.

 You will study Chinese 1, an introduction to modern spoken and written Chinese, and Modern East Asian History, an introduction to modern East Asian history.
 A range of other courses, including Modern China in Literature & Film, is available.

-You will continue to learn Chinese and will explore Chinese culture further in Chinese 2A and Chinese 2B.
-You may also take Pre-Modern East Asia to 1600, to learn more about classical and pre-modern Chinese history and culture, in preparation for your year in China.
+You will continue to learn Chinese and you will explore Chinese culture further in Chinese 2A and Chinese 2B.
+You may also take a pre-modern East Asia course, to learn more about classical and pre-modern Chinese history and culture, in preparation for your year in China.

 You will spend Year 3 studying abroad, where you will develop your language skills and follow courses in Chinese literature and culture.

 You will continue to study Chinese language alongside your choice of courses in film, politics, modern and pre-modern history, literature, philosophy and economic history.